regal/regal/README.md

 ## Introduction

-This repository contains the **Regal Game Library (RGL)**, which is a TypeScript package (titled `regal`) that is designed for games that are built on the [**Regal Framework**](https://github.com/regal/about), a project designed to help developers bring text-driven games and story experiences to players in revolutionary new ways.
+The **Regal Game Library (RGL)** is a TypeScript package designed for games that are built on the [**Regal Framework**](https://github.com/regal/about), a project designed to help developers bring text-driven games and story experiences to players in revolutionary new ways.
+This library is a package on npm titled `regal`.

 `regal` is currently in version 0.2.1 and is not yet recommended for use.
 If you would like to get involved, please see the project's [about](https://github.com/regal/about) page.